FadhilPM/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * Only edits to a person's name, phone number and email address is allowed.
+* When specifying a name, please ensure it follows these rules:
+    * **Allowed Characters:**
+        * Alphanumeric characters (A-Z, a-z, 0-9)
+        * Special characters: -, _, ., /
+        * Maximum length: 40 characters
+    * **Not Allowed Characters:**
+        * Prefix commands (n/, p/, e/, t/, project/, d/, pay/, prog/) are NOT allowed
+        * Any other special characters outside the allowed list
+* The `PHONE` must be an exact 8-digit phone number and must belong to a contact in the current displayed contact list.
+* The `EMAIL` (if provided) must be in a valid email address format (i.e. name@domain.com), without spaces.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.